InjectionMap/InjectionMap.Wpf/README.md

 # InjectionMap.Wpf
 ------------------------------
-InjectionMap is a small extension to InjectionMap for WPF Applications.
+InjectionMap.Wpf is a small extension to InjectionMap for WPF Applications.
 This extension allows viewmodels to be injected into the DataContext of a View (FrameworkElement).

 # Usage